KiruthikaRamadoss/Competitive-Analysis-Market-Positioning-for-X-Applied-AI-program/README.md

 # Competitive-Analysis-Market-Positioning-for-X-Applied-AI-program

-A Design Thinking–driven project aimed at positioning the McCoy School’s innovative “X + Applied AI” initiative within a competitive academic landscape.
+A Design Thinking-driven project aimed at positioning the McCoy School’s innovative “X + Applied AI” initiative within a competitive academic landscape.
 The project integrates market research, user-centered design, and strategic communication to help the business school stand out in the AI-integrated education space.

 ---